-- At the end of each SAP review period: - Undergraduate degree or certificate-seeking students must maintain a cumulative grade point average (GPA) of at least 2.0 - Graduate degree-seeking students must maintain a cumulative GPA of at least 3.0 - Repeated coursework is allowed, according to the CSM Academic Catalog, for C, D, and F grades.
+- At the end of each SAP review period: - Undergraduate degree or certificate-seeking students must maintain a cumulative grade point average (GPA) of at least 2.0 - Graduate degree-seeking students must maintain a cumulative GPA of at least 3.0 - Physician Assistant Studies Program students must maintain a cumulative GPA of at least 2.5

+Repeated coursework is allowed, according to the CSM Academic Catalog, for C, D, and F grades.
 The highest CSM grade earned will be used by the Registrar's Office to calculate cumulative GPA.